 The system is accredited by UKAS, the UK’s National Accreditation Body and is being rapidly adopted as an industry benchmark.

-Following a consultation with the UK goverment all waste facilities will require a written management plan:
+Following a consultation with the UK government, legislation has been introduced to require all applicable waste facilities to have a written management and technical competence conditions applied.

 If you would like to get involved with the Competent Management System, whether as an operator or certification body, please contact Denise McGlynn.